hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

    The thumbprint of a COSE Key MUST be computed as follows:

    1. Construct a COSE_Key structure (see Section 7 of {{RFC9052}}) containing
        only the required elements representing the key.
+This specification describes what those required elements are and what, if necessary, what the unique encoding is.

-   2. Sort the required eelements based on their numerical label in ascending order.
+   2. Sort the required elements based on the deterministic format described in Section 4.2.1 of {{RFC8949}}.

-   2. Hash the bytes of the resulting COSE_Key structure from step (2) with a cryptographic hash function H. For example, SHA-256 {{RFC6234}}
+   3. Hash the bytes of the resulting COSE_Key structure from step (2) with a cryptographic hash function H. For example, SHA-256 {{RFC6234}}
        may be used as a hash function.